ybadmus/Github-Ranking-Scrapper/README.md

 ## Usage instructions

-- First run "./bin/main.rb" in the terminal being in the root folder.
+- First run "ruby ./bin/main.rb" in the terminal being in the root folder.
 - The program will welcome you and show a list of countries from which you will be prompted to select from.
 - Select the country you want to view the list of most active github users.
 - After selecting a country, you will be provided with the 4 options below to choose from.